altruios/namshubettulpa/public/namshubettuple/vows.md

 ~Nurses bustling about~
 ~A chorus of beeps from machines lay in the distance beyond a set of doors.~ ~Above him an angry news anchor~
-~Complaining about something kent didn’t care about or listen to.~ ~A chorus of low murmurs and coughs filled out the white noise.~ ~His eyes were heavy, and he held his head in his hands, resting them.~ ~He found a ledge for his head to lean back - and drifted off to sleep.~
+~Complaining about something Kent didn’t care about or listen to.~ ~A chorus of low murmurs and coughs filled out the white noise.~ ~His eyes were heavy, and he held his head in his hands, resting them.~ ~He found a ledge for his head to lean back - and drifted off to sleep.~